AdaCore/spark2014/lrm/source/packages.rst

 #.
 Goals to be met by language feature:

-   * **Requirement:** Where a pre-condition has been provided for a subprogram declaration, it shall be possible to state a refined pre-condition that refers to concrete rather than abstract state and/or concrete rather than abstract type detail.
+   * **Requirement:** Where a precondition has been provided for a subprogram declaration, it shall be possible to state a refined precondition that refers to concrete rather than abstract state and/or concrete rather than abstract type detail.

      **Rationale:** See section :ref:`refinement-rationale`.

 #.
 Constraints:

-   * No further Refined pre-condition-specific requirements needed.
+   * No further Refined precondition-specific requirements needed.

 #.
 Consistency:

-   * **Requirement:** The refined pre-condition of the subprogram must be implied by the pre-condition.
+   * **Requirement:** The refined precondition of the subprogram must be implied by the precondition.

      **Rationale:** standard definition of proof refinement.

 #.
 Semantics:

-   * As per the semantics of the Pre-condition aspect.
+   * As per the semantics of the Precondition aspect.

 #.
 General requirements: